microdee/UE4-SpaceMouse/README.md

   * FIXED
 * Jumping forward periodically when leaning / going forward with the camera
   * This is most probably caused by the scroll-wheel emulation of 3DxWare.
 Disable it in the per-application settings, or uninstall it.
+* If you install or update 3DxWare with their new plugin (TDxUnrealEditor), and you had this plugin before, you might experience undefined interaction glitches.
+  * Remove either this or the 3DConnexion plugin (TDxUnrealEditor) according to your preference.

 ## Known nuances
 * ~~Only free-fly mode is supported and every orbitting perspective viewport in focus is forced to be free-fly while any spacemice operates on them.~~